Divajain/userdocs/docs/paypage.md

 );
 ```

+To access a visualforce page in the Lightning community we have to make it available for lightning experience by enabling the <b>Available for Lightning Experience, Lightning Communities, and the mobile app</b> checkbox on Visualforce page in setup.

 ## Using the paypage template in a Lightning Component

 To use the paypage template in a Lightning Component, follow the steps below: